-The demographic analysis in this section highlights to what extent existing services align with areas of potentially transit dependent populations.
-It examines population density as well as data on youth, seniors, individuals with disabilities, those living below the federal poverty level, and households without vehicles.
+The demographic analysis in this section highlights the extent existing services align with areas of potentially transit dependent populations.
+It examines population density, data on youths, seniors, individuals with disabilities, those living below the federal poverty level, and households without vehicles.
 It also presents one index based on the density of transit dependent persons, which includes all 6 demographics listed above.

-The analysis draws on recent data from American Community Survey five-year estimates (2020).
+The analysis draws on recent data from American Community Survey five-year estimates (2017-2021) and the 2020 Decennial Census.
 For each potentially transit dependent population, block groups and census tracts are classified relative to the planning area as a whole, using a five-tiered scale of very low to very high.
 Mapped and summarized below, the results of the analysis highlight those geographic areas of the planning area with the greatest transportation need.